 Poster presentations have become a tradition for the ACSP conference.
 Presenters will share their work during the Friday afternoon reception in the Exhibit Hall.
 Before and after the Friday reception for the posters, the posters will be on display in the Exhibit Hall.

-A committee will judge “Best Poster” and we will also have a People’s Choice award – the winner chosen by secret ballot using the conference app.
-Both prizes announced at the Saturday Luncheon.
+A committee will judge “Best Poster” on Friday morning so the winning poster can have a blue ribbon to display during the reception.
+We will also have a People’s Choice award – the winner chosen by secret ballot using the conference app during the reception.
+Winners will be notified in advance, and both poster prizes will announced at the Saturday Luncheon.